Today’s Daily Programme Can Be Found Here

 By now the sun was on the balcony so we just headed to the room where Jane grabbed the seat in the sun and I chilled with my kindle before heading inside to listen to the footie scores on the TV.
 I’d had a chat with the Grills concierge, before heading out, to see if there were any places left for the behind the scenes ship’s tour.
 When we returned to the stateroom there was a letter stating I had a place on the 13:00 tour tomorrow.

 We though we’d try the Sky Bar for out early evening cocktail, it has loads of promise but gets found out if the weather isn’t warm enough.
 I was happy enough though as I still had on my jumper from earlier so I settled down with a Doombar and Jane had a Cosmopolitan.
 That area has some strange features, the only toilet nearby is an accessible one, but I couldn’t see how someone in a wheelchair could access it.
 There must be a lift somewhere, but I couldn’t see it.
+Postscript, I found it, it’s on the starboard side heading forward.
 From there we went to the Commodore Club where Jane had a Mai Tai which she really enjoyed